 Rod Dorman • Principal, McKool Smith Hennigan, Los Angeles

 Modern technology provides real-time feedback and valuable information as the mock trial is progressing and afterward.
 We provide analysis based on data, not speculation.
-Our mock trials create thousands of data points that we analyze thoroughly.
-Using the data, we prepare a summary that analyzes which juror traits are favorable and which are unfavorable for your case, and we analyze possible verdicts and damages awards.
+Our mock trials create thousands of data points that we examine thoroughly.
+Using the data, we prepare a summary that clarifies which juror traits are favorable and which are unfavorable for your case, and we analyze possible verdicts and damages awards.
 This analysis isolates and identifies your best themes and theories.
 We also use the data to suggest possible improvements in witness performance, recommend visual aids that will better convey your case, and provide other case-specific advice.

 Mock Trials & Focus Groups